Cómo medir el ROI de la fiabilidad autónoma

 Cost of manual test maintenance

-Metrics Zof can help track
+Metrics Zof helps track

 - Targeted validation time per change

-- Escaped defect rate by service/workflow
+- Escaped defect rate by service and workflow

 - MTTRp for priority incidents